astnhudson/astnhudson/README.md

 - 👋 Hi, I’m Austin.
 I design, program, and develop business applications used for monitoring & reporting on digital processes.
-Innovate & optimize!
 - 👀 I’m interested in automation & machine learning, as well as mobile applications.
 - 🌱 I’m currently learning Blender and how to utilize the Blender Python API.
 - 📧 [Wanna get in touch?
 You can reach out to me on LinkedIn.](https://www.linkedin.com/in/astnhudson/ "Send me a message on LinkedIn")